hirosystems/docs/docs/stacks-2.1-upgrades.md

 The PoX-2 fork evolves in the following periods.
 The Hiro products adapt to these periods to align with the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).

-The PoX contracts determine the reward set for the upcomign reward cycle.
+The PoX contracts determine the reward set for the upcoming reward cycle.

 - **`Period 1`**—Stacks 2.0 and PoX-1 consensus rules in effect
   - **`Period 2a`**-PoX-1 is still active.
-Stacking or delegating can start to PoX-2.
+Stacking or delegating can start with PoX-2.
   - **`Period 2b`**-PoX-1 deactivates and PoX-2 is now active.
-Tokens locked in PoX-1 contract unlocks.
+Tokens locked in PoX-1 contract unlock.
 - **`Period 3`**—PoX-2 is active.
-PoX-2 reward cycle starts.
+The PoX-2 reward cycle starts.

 > **_NOTE:_**
 >
 > PoX-2 is not immediately used for reward cycles after the 2.1 fork.
 Period 2 (2a and 2b) allows stackers to stack and delegate their funds using PoX-2.

-The currently “active” PoX contract will determine the reward set for the upcoming reward cycle.
-If PoX-1 is the “active” contract, the next reward cycle will read from the smart-contract state of PoX-1 to determine **who is paid out to** for Proof-of-Transfer consensus.
-The transition when PoX-2 is “active,” but the current reward set is still being read from PoX-1 state is *Period 2b*.
+The currently "active" PoX contract will determine the reward set for the upcoming reward cycle.
+If PoX-1 is the "active" contract, the next reward cycle will read from the smart-contract state of PoX-1 to determine **who is paid out to** for Proof-of-Transfer consensus.
+The transition when PoX-2 is "active," but the current reward set is still being read from PoX-1 state is *Period 2b*.

-To understand more about PoX-2 activation, reward cycles and phases, refer to the below diagram.
+To understand more about PoX-2 activation, reward cycles, and phases, refer to the below diagram.

 ![image](../docs/images/stacks_2.1_periods.jpeg)

-Now that you have a general understanding of Stacks 2.1 and the PoX changes and what to expect,  let's dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.
+Now that you have a general understanding of Stacks 2.1 and the PoX changes and what to expect let's dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.

 ## Clarinet